 Awbeg River (though EPA surveys during 2009 did not record any such specimens).
-Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura 2000 site by virtue of: Size and scale; Land-take; Distance from Natura 2000 site or key features of the site; Resource requirements; Transportation requirements; Duration of construction, operation etc.; Others.
+Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura 2000 site by virtue of: Size and scale; Land-take; Distance from Natura 2000 site or key features of the site; Resource requirements; Emissions; Excavation requirements; Duration of construction, operation etc.; Others.
 All impacts relate to the influence of the contents of the respective effluents entering the receiving waters.
 No construction, land-take etc. will take place in the vicinity of the WWTPs.
 Effluent discharging to freshwater catchments can lead to eutrophication (nutrient enrichment) of the receiving waters, increases in suspended solids, build up of toxic materials, reduction of ecological diversity and the subsequent alteration of trophic food webs.
 Unmitigated contamination events during the operational phase of the plant pose the risk of releasing toxic pollutants to the respective receiving waters.
 Such events could potentially have significant negative impacts on all of the aquatic species for which the Blackwater River cSAC has been designated.
 Extensive fish kills resulting from such an event may destabilize the food web of an entire sub-catchment.
 Depending on the natural trophic status of the receiving water, eutrophication can result in accelerated algal growth.
-This has knock-on effects on aquatic ecology; dissolved oxygen levels can be affected by increased biological oxygen degrand.
+This has knock-on effects on aquatic ecology; dissolved oxygen levels can be affected by increased biological oxygen dentand.
 Reduced assimilative capacity of rivers will occur during periods of low flow.
 This will be further exacerbated in rivers where abstractions are located.
-Buttevant is ment scale urban centre surrounded by agricultural pasture lands; the barks of the Awbeg downstream of Buttevant are dominated by metric broadleaf woodland which is likely to buffer against any tertilizerun-off from surrounding pasture.
-Diver WVTP discharges located in the immediate part of the catchment are the Doneraile, Castletownroche and Shanballymore WVTPs downstream.
-No other major industrial discharges occur in this stretch of the Awbeg and the only other major cumulative pressure is considered to come from agricultural persures on the Blackwater cathment.
-In recent years much of the agricultural points ource problem has been addressed through the investment of €2bn through the Efram Wate Adanagement Scheme in on-farm storage and management
+Buttevant is media scale urban centre surrounded by agricultural pasture lands; the barks of the Awbeg downstream of Buttevant are dominated by mature broadleaf woodland which is likely to buffer against any fertilizerun-off from surrounding pasture.
+Other WWTP discharges located in the immediate part of the catchment are the Doneraile, Castletownroche and Shanballymore WWTPs downstream.
+No other major cumulative pressure is considered to come from agriculture.
+There has been very significant change in agricultural infrastructure and practices in recent years which should have the effect of dramatically reducing the agricultural pressures on the Blackwater catchment.
+In recent years which should have the effect of dramatically reducing the agricultural points so through the investment of €2bn through the Farm Waste Management Scheme in on-farm storage and management facilities.
+The Nitrates Action Plans (1 and 2) have led to a significant reduction in the level of chemical fertiliser usage, in particular phosphorus.
+In addition, restrictions on applications at vulnerable times of year have reduced losses to surface water.
+Similar improvements have occurred in the usage of organic manures.
+These improvements will continue to have a positive impact on water quality over many years as the nutrient to slow moving groundwater reduce and the proportion of soils which contain high levels of nutrient reduce.
+The level of awareness of farmers of best practice in nutrient management has improved dramatically due to participation in REPS and more recently, to the Nitrates Action Programme.
+It is this programme which is likely to have most significantly accounted for the improvement in water quality observed in the upper Awbeg in recent years.
+This is likely to act in conjunction with the Buttevant and Doneraile